langroid/langroid/docs/quick-start/chat-agent.md

 (to avoid infinite runs without human intervention), and preventing an entity from responding if it has just responded, etc.

+!!! note "`Task.run()` has the same signature as agent's responder methods."
+        The key to composability of tasks is that `Task.run()` _has exactly the same type-signature as any of the agent's responder methods_, i.e. `str | ChatDocument -> ChatDocument`.
+This means that a `Task` can be used as a responder in another `Task`, and so on recursively.
+        We will see this in action in the [next section](multi-agent-chat.md).

 The above details were only provided to give you a glimpse into how Agents and Tasks work.
 Unless you are creating a custom orchestration mechanism, you do not